 Financial Audit Services

-The Financial Audit Services unit is managed by three Assistant Auditor-Generals, Audit and supported by the Senior Managers – Financial Audit.
+The Financial Audit Services unit is managed by three Assistant Auditor-Generals who are supported by Senior Managers (FAS).

 Any audit assignment that relates to forming an opinion on the annual financial statements of Tasmanian State entities is a financial audit.
 In Tasmania there are approximately 170 State entities.
 These audits provide independent assurances to Parliament and the community that the information presented in the financial statements of the State entities is presented fairly, in all material respects, in accordance with the Australian Accounting Standards.